QazmoQwerty/trex/docs/trex-spec.md

 ProgramLine = Statement | Expression;
 ```

 A program consists of *definitions* and *expressions*.
-Each program gets an input string (called the *argument*) and outputs a *Value*.
+Each program gets an input value (called the *argument*) and outputs a *Value*.

 Entering a top-level expression will cause the program to output it's value.
-Entering another top-level expression will cause the program to output a newline + the expression (note: if the value is not a string it will be converted into one).
+Entering another top-level expression will cause the program to output a newline + the expression.

+Only a program which outputs only one value may output a non-string value.

 ```
 >>> a => 10 + 20